 Some Classic Private Eye & Detective Board Games

-Every night and everyday, now...
-Of course, all work and no play makes Jack a dull boy, so here's a short list of diversions from the past for those of you who like to play.
+Every night and everyday, now… Of course, all work and no play makes Jack a dull boy, so here’s a short list of diversions from the past (and present) for those of you who like to play.

-A roll of the dice, a spin of the spinner, a carefully selected clue card, the elimination of a suspect... the game's afoot!
-And you've just got to dig the great oversized graphics that television tie-in boardgamers offer!
+A roll of the dice, a spin of the spinner, a carefully selected clue card, the elimination of a suspect… the game’s afoot!
+And you’ve just got to dig the great oversized graphics that television tie-in boardgames offer!

 Perhaps not a private eye in the sense that we now understand the term, but you’ve got to give props to the Great Detective.
 And this early detective card game ought to get a little respect as well, which actually sounds like a hoot.
 In advertisements of the time, it was billed as “the latest craze” and promised “excitement, laughter, life and FUN.”
 Not bad for fifty cents…

-It's not really a private eye game, and never has been, but you've just gotta give props to the world's best-selling mystery board game.
-Everybody knows this one, either as Clue or Cluedo, depending on which side of the pond you're on, but "Colonel Mustard did it with the candlestick in the library" should ring a bell.
-Budding detectives have made this and similar accusations since 1949 when the John Waddington Company of Britain first introduced the game, which had been developed by solicitor's clerk Anthony Pratt a few years earlier.
+It’s not really a private eye game, and never has been, but you’ve just gotta give props to the world’s best-selling mystery board game.
+Everybody knows this one, either as Clue or Cluedo, depending on which side of which pond you’re on, but “Colonel Mustard did it with the candlestick in the library” should ring a bell.
+Budding detectives have made this and similar accusations since 1949, when the John Waddington Company of Britain first introduced the game, which had been developed by solicitor’s clerk Anthony Pratt a few years earlier.

 Again, not really a private detective game, but hey, it’s Charlie.
 This was your opportunity to unleash your inner Chan, collecting evidence and analyzing clues, until you have the nefarious villain “enmeshed in the evidence chain from which there is no escape.”
 The game came with a game board, instruction booklet, crime cards, evidence cards, go cards, 4 pawns, 200 markers (50 in each of 4 colors), and 1 six-sided die.
 So poular was Chan that Milton Bradley also releaseda Charlie Chan Card Game two years later.